jenkinsci/cloudfoundry/README.md

 Packaging:
 ----------

+Prior to running the tests, you will need to install the test apps into your local Maven repository.
+To do this, you simply run `mvn install` on each of the apps in the `test-apps` folder.

 If you already have a working Jenkins instance, use this command to create an .hpi file.
 You can then upload it to your Jenkins instance.
+From the `cloudfoundry-jenkins-plugin` folder:

 ```
 mvn clean install
 ```

-By default, the integration tests are skipped.
-If you have a working Cloud Foundry platform and want to run the tests before building, you will need to specify some arguments in your Maven command:
+By default, the integration tests expect a running Cloud Foundry platform available at `api.local.pcfdev.io`, with username `user` and password `pass`.
+If you have a different Cloud Foundry platform and want to run the tests against that platform instead, you will need to specify some arguments in your Maven command:

 ```
-mvn test -Dtarget=<target URL> -Dusername=<username> -Dpassword=<password> -Dorg=<org> -Dspace=<space>
+mvn test -Dcloudfoundry.target=<target fqdn> -Dcloudfoundry.username=<username> -Dcloudfoundry.password=<password> -Dcloudfoundry.org=<org> -Dcloudfoundry.space=<space>
 ```

 The tests will remove all existing applications and services in that space.